Calvinjmin/STOCKS/README.md

 ### Motivation
 I started this small project to work with an open-source API and learn how to program in a scripting language.

+### Completion
+- Fully functional text-based version (No login)
+- Created a graphical user interface for STOCKS
+- Implemented a file login system

 ### Future
--  Integrate main.py with gui.py (Implement Functions)
+-  **Integrate main.py with gui.py (Implement Functionality)**
 -  Link script to an open-source news outlet about stocks
--  Use an external database to store a user's portfolio
 -  Keep Commenting Code/Documenting Information
 -  Learn more about Python --> Cleaning up the code --> Organize structure!